Executive Search SEO: How High-End Recruiters Dominate LinkedIn Search Results

 The 40-Character Mobile Rule

-Did you know that 70 percent of executive searches happen on a mobile phone?
+Did you know that over 90 percent of executive searches now happen on mobile devices or through AI-summarized snippets?
 This is a huge problem for people with long, creative headlines.
-On mobile, LinkedIn truncates your headline after about 40 characters.
+On mobile and in AI summaries, LinkedIn truncates your headline after about 40 characters.
 If your main job title and your biggest achievement aren't in those first 40 characters, you are losing clicks.
-A headline like 'Visionary Leader focusing on ESG and Global Supply Chain' becomes 'Visionary Leader focusing on...' which tells the recruiter nothing.
-You need to be blunt.
-Use 'Chief Supply Chain Officer | ESG Expert' instead.
+A headline like 'Innovative Leader driving digital transformation in the Fintech space' becomes 'Innovative Leader driving digital...' which tells the recruiter nothing.
+In the 2026 mobile-first UI, you need to be blunt.
+Use 'Chief Technology Officer | Fintech Growth' instead.
 Get to the point fast.

-Outcome-Based Descriptions
+Outcome-Based Semantic Descriptions

 For more on how these small changes impact your profile, read about The Hidden Impact of LinkedIn 'Skills' Endorsements on Search Ranking.
 It goes deeper into how those small tags change everything.

-The Verification Silent Prerequisite
+The Verification Gatekeeper

-Expert Secret: The Response Rate Penalty
+Expert Secret: The Ghosting Penalty

 The Math Behind the Algorithm